kevin700brands/github-workflow/project-workflow.md

 ## Revisions

 <b>This will be the output</b>, before it should be submitted, the things needed/necessary for the `first revision` must be in the page.
-The effects, and the latter will be in the 2nd revision.
+The effects, and the latter will be included in the first revision if possible but not required.
+2nd revision will be the effects and closing of the project.
 3rd revision will be the final in normal cases.

 * Submitting a revision must be finalize first and stagely listed in ASANA for future reference
 * No previous changes should pop up

+All revisions, editions, and fixes will be included in the revision.
+Any changes will be thoroughly reviewed and presented.

 ## Conclusion